Skip to main content

 So what does this mean for you right now?
 It means you need to flip the script on how you build AI solutions.

-Instead of trying to prompt-engineer one massive model to do twenty different things poorly, you need to orchestrate a team of agents.
+Instead of trying to prompt-engineer one massive model to do twenty different things poorly, you need to orchestrate a team of AI agents.
 This is an architectural challenge, not a training challenge.

 You need to build shared memory systems so your agents have context.
 You need to establish belief structures so they have alignment.
 You need to design the 'router' or manager that decides which agent handles which task.
 This is where the real value is being created today.